 If you don’t want to pay for a flight, then you’ll need to arrive at Mt.
 Assiniboine with your legs.
 But, don’t worry; the Mount Assiniboine hike is a surreal adventure!
 There are two primary hiking routes in and out of the park that begins at either the Mt.
 Shark Trailhead or Sunshine Village.

 Both routes have several options to camp along the way and break the hike up rather than completing the journey in one day.
 However, it’s very much possible to hike in and out in one day with strong legs.
-We managed the Mt Shark Trailhead hike in one day and plan to do the Sunshine Village route next year.
+We managed the Mt Shark Trailhead to the Naiset Huts in one day and plan to do the Sunshine Village route next year.
 That being said, it’s far more popular to split the hike up into two days.

 Sunshine Village Route To Assiniboine